FRC3636/docs/src/wpilib/commands-and-subsystems.md

 ```

 An example command using the `Drivetrain` subsystem described above might look like this:
+//I think AccelerateMeter as a command is a bit confusing and also having a finished condition is helpful but might make it more confusing

 ```java
 public class AccelerateMeter implements Command {